ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

-### Publishing App - full-stack improvements
+### Publishing App - full-stack Falcor improvements

-Mastering React and Node with FalcorJS as a glue for effective data fetching
+Currently, our app has ability to add/edit/delete articles, but only on front-end with help of Redux's reducers etc. We need to add some full-stack mechanism to make this able to CRUD the database.
+We will also need to add some security features on back-end so non-authenticated users won't be able to CRUD the MongoDB's collections.

-Let's discuss about React, Node and Falcor more in details.
+Let's hold-on with coding for a moment.
+Before we will start developing full-stack Falcor's mechanism, let's discuss about our React, Node and Falcor's setup more in details.

 It's important to understand why we have choosen Falcor in our technical stack.
 In general, we in our custom software development's company (you can find more at www.MobileWebPro.pl) use Falcor as it has many great advantages for our clients in terms of productivity of developing full-stack Mobile/Web applications.
 Some of them: